khrona/awesomium-wiki/tutorials/tutorial-1-hello-awesomium.md

 {% endhighlight %}

 #### Save the Rendered Page to a JPEG

+Since our WebView is being rendered offscreen, we need to save our rendering surface to a JPEG so we can see the result.

+You can access the surface of all offscreen WebViews by calling `WebView::surface()`.
+You will need to cast this surface to `BitmapSurface` (the default Surface type) to actually use it.

 {% highlight cpp %}
 // Get the WebView's rendering Surface.
 The default Surface is of